DataDog/hiring-engineers/answers.md

 -----------------------
 ![BugsShirt](https://i.imgur.com/JCEHo2Dm.png)

  I had a strange occurence when I was scheduling the downtime.
 Even if I scheduled a recurring downtime with no end date there is a date that my two scheduled downtimes were disable.
-Are this limitations on the trial or a random feature?
+Are these limitations on the trial or a random feature?

 ![Bug](https://i.imgur.com/hnA4KOU.png)